About Me

 The movie starts with the murder of Monte.
 Yes, the murder of Monte and that's one of the key differences from the book.
 Monte doesn't die in the book.
 In the end, he gets away scot-free, running off with Veda to New York, leaving a drunken and depressed Mildred and Bert to their own devices.
 Though judging by the Hays Code, this was unacceptable.
 If anything, Monte would be considered an immoral character since he does have an affair with his own stepdaughter and he has an overall unscrupulous nature when it comes to his relationship with Mildred.
 So the filmmakers decided to kill off Monte to shake up the plot and it actually makes the story more interesting that way.
 In the first few moments of the film, it becomes a murder mystery.
 It's made to look like Mildred shot Monte and is putting the blame on her business partner and friend Wally Fay (Burgan in the book).
 But the story goes deeper than that.
 During her interrogation, Mildred narrates her life, which starts the story proper.

 One of the most important elements of the film is the relationship between Mildred and Veda, not just in the story but in characterization as well.
 There is an archetypal character well-known within the film noir genre called the Femme Fatale.
 She represents the woman who might lead the male main character into danger.
-She is a woman of intrigue and mystery and you can never quite figure until the climax of the movie.
+She is a woman of intrigue and mystery and you can never quite figure her out until the climax of the movie.
 But Mildred Pierce provides a more female perspective.
 In the opening moments of the film, at first, you would think that Mildred might be this type of character as it is made to look like she shot Monty and is on her way to frame Wally.
 But when Mildred begins her narration, we slowly figure out who the real Femme Fatale is, which turns out to be her own daughter, Veda.
 For those of you who haven't read the novel, Veda does have some shades of this in the original source material.
 It's sort of built up to how Veda became vain and manipulative and in a way just like the Femme Fatale, Veda does lead Mildred to her doom.

 On top of that, she gains fame as an opera singer but the Hays Code thinks that this is too dignified for her character and turns her into a chantese instead, which is a common occupation for the Femme Fatale character.
 Although singing at a nightclub would be out of character for the book version of Veda, it's totally in character for the movie version of Veda.
 At this point of the movie, Veda is blossoming into a young woman who becomes more stubborn and independent.
 And also, Veda might use this job as a way to attract possible wealthy suitors and potential managers to jumpstart her singing career.